-String Performer of the Year in Turkey at the 6th annual Donizetti Awards in 2016, violinist Orhan Ahıskal's performance career covers a wide array of styles and periods from Baroque, performed on period instruments, to avant-garde works of the 21st century.
+String Performer of the Year in Turkey at the Donizetti Classical Music Awards in 2016, violinist Orhan Ahıskal's performance career covers a wide array of styles and periods from Baroque, performed on period instruments, to avant-garde works of the 21st century.
 In addition to his wide repertoire, Ahıskal's warm stage persona, informative stage talks, and exciting performances have won him great receptions by a variety of audiences.
 He has been hailed as a “violinist and musician of the highest calibre”, “a first class soloist”, “a most satisfying combination of exciting passion and subtle sensitivity”.

-Born in Istanbul, Turkey, Ahıskal launched the project “Düştüm Yola” (I Hit the Road) in 2014 to promote rarely or never performed works for solo violin by Turkish composers, commissioning and premiering new works.
-Educational aspects of Düştüm Yola include lecture-recitals, masterclass and workshops that Ahıskal takes to many impoverished corners of Turkey.
-Ahıskal has so far premiered six new works by Turkish composers and performed and lectured in more than eighty locations for “Düştüm Yola”.
+Born in Istanbul, Turkey, Ahıskal launched the project “Düştüm Yola” or "Hit the Road" in 2014 to promote rarely or never performed works for solo violin by Turkish composers, commissioning and premiering new works.
+Educational aspects of Düştüm Yola / HitTheRoad include lecture-recitals, masterclass and workshops that Ahıskal has taken to many impoverished corners of Turkey.
+Ahıskal has so far premiered ten new works by Turkish composers and performed and lectured in more than a hundred locations for “Düştüm Yola”.